 |Photo credit - One Perfect Day|

-Many times we have used our stacking rainbow to build with whether it be to turn someone into a human caterpillar...
+3. BUILD ITMany times we have used our stacking rainbow to build with whether it be to turn someone into a human caterpillar...

-Or more predictable stacking sculptures...
+Or more to create more predictable stacking sculptures...

 A couple of times we've used our rainbow to help us sort things practicing our early maths skills.
 Obviously sorting and ordering it by size and shape is one of it's innate benefits.